2013 conclave: General congregations

 Having met the conditions set for beginning the conclave, the cardinals chose Cardinal Prosper Grech to give the meditation at the beginning of the conclave.
 Eighteen cardinals spoke, bringing the total number of interventions to over 100.
-In light of International Women's Day, one speech was about the role of women in the Church.
-Other topics added in this session were: interreligious dialogue, bioethics, the Church's role in promoting justice in the world, collegiality in the Church, and the need for the Church's evangelizers to proclaim the Gospel.
+In light of International Women's Day, one speech was about the role of women in the church.
+Other topics added in this session were: interreligious dialogue, bioethics, the church's role in promoting justice in the world, collegiality in the church, and the need for the church's evangelisers to proclaim the Gospel.